Religion and culture in Cologne over the centuries

 Although knowledge and skills (e.g. research skills) are applied in practical situations in various ways in the current curriculum, this is usually done in rather small-scale assignments, often completed individually.
 Extending the learning environment beyond the degree programme will further enhance students’ understanding of the way the dynamics between religion and culture is shaped in a society with strong Christian roots.

-In 2015-2016 the Faculty of Theology and Religious Studies therefore aims to have its students prepare, conduct and evaluate a field study in a Learning Community supervised by two or more lecturers.
+In 2015-2016 the Faculty of Religion, Culture and Society therefore aims to have its students prepare, conduct and evaluate a field study in a Learning Community supervised by two or more lecturers.
 This mode of instruction will also enable students to work together on a research project in a non-academic setting and thereby develop competences in the fields of research and collaboration that are not covered so thoroughly elsewhere in the programme.

 The proposal is to have second-year students of Theology find and map aspects of the long cultural history of Cologne based on a five-day field study that they prepare and conduct themselves.
 The study will focus on the dynamics between religion and culture in Cologne over the centuries, as it manifests itself not only in art and architecture but also in the city’s collective memory.
 The city of Cologne offers unique insights into the religious and cultural past: from the Roman era (Roman-Germanic Museum), via the Medieval archdiocese (the many Romanesque churches, the Gothic Cologne Cathedral, the Schnütgen Museum and the Wallraf-Richatz Museum), down to the Second World War (with the ciry reduced to rubble in 1945) and modern religious and other art (Museum Ludwig and the Kolumba Museum for contemporary art).
 Based on literature research and fieldwork/research among the public in Cologne, students will work together on a series of cultural-historical studies of the city.
 The results will be brought together into a printed syllabus with an introduction.